Willson Contreras Preview, Player Props: Cardinals vs. Orioles

-The St. Louis Cardinals, including Willson Contreras and his .763 slugging percentage over his past 10 games, battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 6:35 PM ET.
+On Tuesday, Willson Contreras (.842 slugging percentage in past 10 games, including six home runs) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 6:35 PM ET.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run) against the Reds.
+In his last appearance, he had three hits (going 3-for-4 with two RBI) against the Orioles.

 Willson Contreras Game Info & Props vs. the Orioles